harshgupta97/proposal/G2-http3-protocol.md

 HTTP/3 [has different error codes](https://quicwg.org/base-drafts/draft-ietf-quic-http.html#section-8.1) from HTTP/2.
 HTTP/3 errors are sent via QUIC frames instead of an `RST_STREAM` HTTP frame.

-There are three situations where HTTP/3 errors are used:
+HTTP/3 errors are used in three situations:

 * Abruptly terminating streams
 * Aborting reading of streams